EPFL-ENAC/sxl-recrete-atlas/README.md

 ## Data source

 - The main data is comming from [this file](https://github.com/EPFL-ENAC/sxl-recrete-atlas/blob/main/src/assets/data/data.csv) (which is directly used by the app for the table, map)
+   - You can replace it directly on github by uploading a new data.csv file in [this directory](https://github.com/EPFL-ENAC/sxl-recrete-atlas/blob/main/src/assets/data)
+- The images defined in the data.csv should be placed in [this directory](https://github.com/EPFL-ENAC/sxl-recrete-atlas/blob/main/public/images)
 - The filters and their behavior is define here in [this file](https://github.com/EPFL-ENAC/sxl-recrete-atlas/blob/main/src/assets/data/keys.csv)